broccolism/broccolism/README.md

 ### 🥦 broccolism
 > More learn, Higher resolution to see the world.

-- I’m currently working on **developing flutter mobile app client and typescript server & react client for graduation project**.
+- I’m currently working on **developing flutter mobile app client and creating my own github blog**.

-- I’m currently learning - **Recommender systems**, React, Flutter, Javascript.
+- I’m currently learning - Flutter, MySQL.

 - 💬 Ask me about everything.
 I would appreciate it.

 - Also Interested in Art and Design (sure, they are different), Humanities, Phycology, Philosophy